-10.8 Related party benefit
+7.1210.8 Related party benefit

-- (a) For the Corporation, or an entity that the Corporation controls, to give a financial benefit to a related party of the Corporation: - (i) the Corporation or entity must: - (A) obtain the approval of the Members in the way set out in Division 290 of the CATSI Act, and - (B) give the benefit within 15 months after the approval, or - (ii) the giving of the benefit must fall within an exception to the requirement for Member approval set out in Division 287 of the CATSI Act. - (b) If: - (i) the giving of the benefit is required by a contract; - (ii) the making of the contract was approved in accordance with rule (a)(i)(A) above; and - (iii) the contract was made: - (A) within 15 months after that approval; or - (B) before that approval, if the contract was conditional on the approval being obtained,
+- (a) If a corporation wants For the Corporation, or an entity that the Corporation controls, to give a financial benefit to a director or other related party (including a spouse, childof the Corporation: - (i) the Corporation or parent of a director) itentity must comply with Part 6.6: - (A) obtain the approval of the Members in the way set out in Division 290 of the CATSI Act, and, where - (B) give the benefit within 15 months after the approval, or - (ii) the giving of the benefit must fall within an exception to the requirement for Member approval set out in Division 287 of the CATSI Act.

+(b) If:

+- (i) the giving of the benefit is required, follow the procedure to get the approval of the members. by a contract; - (ii) the making of the contract was approved in accordance with rule (a)(i)(A) above; and - (iii) the contract was made: - (A) within 15 months after that approval; or - (B) before that approval, if the contract was conditional on the approval being obtained.